Radar from Behind: The Real Story

 Last updated: 2023

 Judging from all the internet chatter, it would appear that police have unleashed a new doomsday weapon: a super-radar that can sneak up from behind and blast you without warning.
 The only defense, say these breathless missives, is a radar detector with a second, rearward-facing antenna.
 Like any good rumor this one contains just enough truth to lend it some credibility.
 But there's more to the story.

 The best rear detection range we've seen by a model without a rear-facing antenna was from the Escort Redline.
 It routinely detected radar when it was still 1.25 miles behind us.

-Pointing a second antenna backward has a downside: twice as many false alarms.
+Pointing a second antenna backward can have a downside: twice as many false alarms.
 For example, on one 750-mile road trip our V1 alerted to the X-band radar on cellphone towers from up to 15 miles away.
 After we finally passed one, the rear antenna spotted it and we got a second alert for 15 miles.
 We noticed the same behavior in the Max 360c.

-Radar in back is harder to spot, but that doesn't mean a detector with a rear antenna is the solution.
+Radar in back is harder to spot, but that doesn't mean a detector with a rear antenna is the only solution.
 A sensitive detector will easily pick up radar coming from behind when the signal reflects from an object up ahead—a road sign is plenty—and bounces back into the antenna, setting it off.